How To Get A Matte Finish On Resin

 1. Personal Style

-Matte finishes offer a more subdued and understated aesthetic.
+Matte finishes give a more subdued and understated aesthetic.
 Some individuals prefer the elegance and subtlety of a matte look over the boldness of high gloss.
 In some instances a matte finish is considered more high end than a high gloss finish.

 2. Reducing Glare and Reflections